-Book Two in The Blue Ridge Library Mystery series — SHELVED UNDER MURDER — will be published by Crooked Lane Books on July 10, 2018.
+Book Two in The Blue Ridge Library Mystery series — SHELVED UNDER MURDER — was published by Crooked Lane Books on July 10, 2018.

 Autumn leaves aren’t the only things falling in the historic Virginia village of Taylorsford—so are some cherished memories, and a few bodies.